sushmita212/Stock_Volatility_Predictor/README.md

 * For the LSTM model we engineer price-based features, rolling price based features), volume-based features, trading range and technical indicators such as Relative Strength Index (RSI), Bollinger Bands, and Moving Average Convergence Divergence (MACD).

 # Feature Selection
-For the LSTM model we perform feature selection using multicolinearity anlysis, and predictive power for the target (rolling volatility).
+Even though we can build a variety of features to build the LSTM model on, a large number of features which may be correlated and may not have enough predictive power may overburden the model and harm it's performance.
+We therefore perform feature selection using multicolinearity anlysis, and predictive power for the target (rolling volatility).
+We need to be careful that there is is no dara leakage and ensure that we are only using historical data for making the prediction at each time step.